consider in detail in order to discover essential features

 futility of trying to contend against witches, so he gave up discouraged.

-to stress, single out as important
+stress or single out as important

 By and by, out of the stillness, little, scarcely preceptible noises began to